Dražen Petrović: Portland Trail Blazers (1989–1991)

-The Blazers valued Petrović as a shooter, but were concerned that he might not possess the quickness to play guard or the foot speed to play defense.
-They brought him onto the team primarily as an outside threat to shoot three-pointers.
-In the Blazers' offensive scheme he was to set up behind the line, receive a passed ball and go directly up to release his shot.
-Petrović was an aggressive, attacking player who was used to creating his shot and shots for his teammates.
-Taking the ball out of his hands and making him a static shooter was foreign to him.
-Making matters worse, the Blazers already had a full rotation of guards, with a starting backcourt of Clyde Drexler and Terry Porter, and with veteran Danny Young as a reserve.
-Consequently, the reigning La Gazzetta dello Sport Euroscar European Player of the Year saw limited playing time.
+As a member of the Portland Trail Blazers, the reigning La Gazzetta dello Sport Euroscar European Player of the Year saw limited playing time.
 He had difficulty being productive in the limited role the Blazers had for him.
 In his rookie year during the 1989–90 NBA season, he averaged 7.4 points in 12 minutes per game.

 The following season, veteran guard Danny Ainge was added to the team, and Petrović's playing time dropped further to 7 minutes a game.
 In many statements made prior to arriving in Portland, Petrović had said he saw a lack of playing time as the only possible obstacle to his success in the NBA.
 He was determined to be a success in basketball's highest arena.
 His lack of playing time during his second season in the league brought Petrović's frustration to a climax: "I have nothing to say to Adelman any more and vice versa.
 Eighteen months have passed by, too long.
 I have to leave to prove how much I am worth.
-Never in my life did I sit on the bench and I don’t intend to do that in Portland."
+Never in my life did I sit on the bench and I don't intend to do that in Portland."

 At his insistence, 38 games into the season (20 of which held no playing time for Petrović), a three-way trade with the Denver Nuggets sent him to the New Jersey Nets in exchange for a first-round pick in the following draft and Walter Davis, who was sent from Denver to Portland.